Meeting-Baas/meeting-bot-as-a-service/integrations-using-third-party-software/make-to-airtable-llm-brief/make-to-airtable-llm-brief.md

 1. Create an Airtable account:
    - Sign up at [airtable.com](http://airtable.com/).
    - From the dashboard, click "Create" to start a new base.
-   - Choose "Start from scratch" and rename the base (e.g., "AI Meeting Bot").
+   - Choose "Start from scratch" and rename the base (e.g., "Meeting Baas").
 2. Import CSV files:
    - Download the [CSV files](./Airtable/).
    - Click "Add or Import" and select the "Data" CSV file.